latticejs/lattice/packages/infinite-list/README.md

 ## <a name="table-search-cell"></a> TableSearchCell

-Component created on top of `TableCell` to provide an easy way of create a table search cell.
+Component on top of `TableCell` to provide an easy way to create a table search cell.

-It supports input debounce out the box.
+It supports input debounce out of the box.

 Since extends from the Material-UI `TableCell` you can use their API.